All Products

 Timeout Settings for Full Data Verification

-• Yes: specifies a timeout period for full data verification.
-The system starts to count the duration when full data verification starts.
-If full data verification is not complete within the specified timeout period, the system forcibly stops the verification.
-The value must be an integer that ranges from 1 to 72.
+• Yes: Set a timeout period for the full verification task.
+The timer starts after the task begins.
+If the task does not complete within the specified time, it is forcibly stopped.
+The value must be an integer from 1 to 72.

-• Default: checks the data consistency between the source and destination databases based on the source and destination databases.
+• Default: Uses the combined data from the source and destination databases as the benchmark to verify data consistency.

 Note